AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ### Adding new sources to the `references.bib`

+You can obtain formatted `LaTeX` reference entry following the instructions below and copying and pasting the whole thing in `reference.bib`.
 The references in `reference.bib` should be kept in alphabetical order (this will reduce the chances of adding duplicates).
-You can copy and paste

 - _R packages_: Use this kind of command in the console: `toBibtex(citation("tidyverse"))`.
 Copy and paste the output to the `references.bib` file.